Explore

 Use when:

-• Speed of signup matters (consumer products, developer tools)
+• Sign-up conversion matters (consumer products, developer tools)

-• You're building for a specific audience with a dominant platform (GitHub for devs, Google for most others)
+• You're building for an audience with a dominant platform (GitHub for devs, Google for most others)

 Watch out for: